bailey27/cppcryptfs/README.md

 The way the file name encryption works means that if you create a file as Foo.txt and then try to open it as foo.txt, it will not be found.
 However, on a regular Windows filesystem, it would be found.
 This is not normally a problem because files are usually opened using the same case that was used when they were created.
-So far, the only software that seems to create files with one case and then tries open them with another is Visual Studio.
+So far, the only software that seems to create files with one case and then tries open them with another is Microsoft Visual Studio.

 Currently, the only solution to this problem is to use plain text file names.